Integration from Apple Wallet using Wallet Extensions

 Configure the App Extensions in Apple Developer portal

-Next you'll need to register both App Extension bundle identifiers in the Apple Developer portal Identifiers section.
+Next, register both App Extension bundle identifiers in the Apple Developer portal Identifiers section.
 Create provisioning profiles accordingly, with the capabilities required for each Extension.

 If you have not already done so, create a new App Group, so that the app and Extensions can share storage between them.
 Normally, group.team-id.bundleid